LEAP energy bill assistance and weatherization in Colorado.

 Applying to LIHEAP low income energy bill assistance grants

 Community action agencies partner with the CEO Weatherization Program to administer assistance in towns, cities, and counties across the state.
 You do need to apply, and there is normally a waiting list for this which is similar to LEAP.
 Unfortunately the federal government funding is very limited, so only a limited number of homes will benefit from weatherization every year.
 To learn more or apply, the phone number is 1-866-432-8435.
+Or find more details on LEAP in Colorado.

 After the audit is complete and your home’s needs and appropriate measures are identified, your local community action agency will schedule the service appointment, and all work is done by a highly trained and qualified crew of weatherization technicians.
 An inspection will occur as well after the fact to ensure everything was completed to program specifications.
 After the free work has been completed, you will save money on your energy bills and enjoy a more comfortable home.